How to Study in Wisconsin for International Students

 Application Procedure to Study in Wisconsin

 The specific admission process may vary depending on the university.
-The good news is that most institutions in Wisconsin have online applications available on their websites, like University of Wisconsin-Madison and Medical College of Wisconsin.
+The good news is that most institutions in Wisconsin have online applications available on their websites, like University of Wisconsin-Madison and University of Wisconsin-Milwaukee.
 To help you with this, we also compiled the official websites and admission pages of some of the top institutions in Wisconsin.

 University of Wisconsin-Madison